jp-tran/discord-trivia-bot/README.md

-A Discord bot that delivers trivia questions and evaluates the correctness of answers, using `discord.py`.
+A Discord bot built with Python 3 that delivers trivia questions and evaluates the correctness of answers, using `discord.py`.
 The bot also manages a profile for each server member for various question categories.

 **Instructions**
 1. Clone or fork this repository and make sure you have the files locally